colossus-credit/devnet/README.md

 When you update the Docker images on Docker Hub:

 1. SSH into the EC2 instance
-2. Pull the new images: `docker pull 0xrampey/flashblocks-rpc:latest` and `docker pull flashbots/flashblocks-websocket-proxy:latest`
+2. Pull the new images: `docker pull 0xrampey/flashblocks-rpc:latest`
 3. Restart the devnet: `/home/ec2-user/run-devnet.sh`

 ## Cleanup